pnp/powerapps-designtoolkit/README.md

-# The Power Apps Design Patterns
+# Power Apps Design Toolkit

-> The Power Apps Design Patterns is a curated repository of Power Apps UI Guidance and Toolkits that you can plug and play into your apps to transform your design.
+> The Power Apps Design Toolkit is a curated repository of Power Apps UI Guidance and Components that you can plug and play into your apps to transform your design.

-Objective is to make it easier for makers to build design-consistent, performant and accessible Power Apps.
-To achieve this, you can find
+Our objective is to make it easier for makers to build design-consistent, performant and accessible Power Apps.
+To help you achieve this, you'll find

-- Curated high-quality component-libraries providing you with a complete set of UI elements ready to be used in your own canvas apps
+- Curated high-quality component-libraries providing you with a complete set of UI elements ready to be used in your own canvas apps that follow a consistent design pattern
-- Guidance on good design practices to advance your own development skills
+- Guidance on industry standard design practices to advance your own development skills
-- Inspiration on different UI systems and show the *Art of possible*
+- See the art of the possible and get inspiration from different UI's

 ## Why does it matter?